Lamprecht Transport: Lamprecht Museum

 Lamprecht Transport also runs and maintains Lamprecht Museum, a history museum in Basel that is open to the public.
 The museum is located close to the Basel SBB railway station in downtown Basel.
 There are many exhibits on the history of transport and logistics in Europe starting from the end of World War II.
 The museum provides a fascinating insight into the evolution of freight transport during Europe's post-war economic miracle.

 Services

 Lamprecht Transport internationally transports diverse goods, including chemicals and pharmaceutical products, machinery, food products, and electronics.
 Within Europe, the goods are transported by road and rail, and by air and sea to other continents.
 Lamprecht runs group transport to and from all major commercial and industry centers in Europe.
 Lamprecht Transport also offers many different logistics and warehousing services, including packing, repacking, labeling, marking, and neutralization.
 It also offers administrative services (such as creating dispatch documents) and product warehousing.
+The company is a partner of System Alliance Europe.

 In August 2018, Lamprecht opened a new logistics center in Pratteln, northern Switzerland.